armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

 ### 2. Token authentication

-This method is not recommended but it is supported if you choose.
+This method is not recommended, but it is supported if you choose to use it.
 We recommend this for testing and development purposes only.
-For token authentication, you'll need to have a `VAULT_TOKEN` environment variable set in the Halyard container of the Operator pod (or in the Halyard machine if using plain Halyard) and each of the services.
+For token authentication, you need to have a `VAULT_TOKEN` environment variable set in the Halyard container of the Operator pod (or in the Halyard machine if using plain Halyard) as well as each of the services.

 Use the following configuration to enable Vault secrets using token auth:

-* If using Operator
+* **Operator**

     Add the following snippet to the `SpinnakerService` manifest: